-Table 6-Key Review Findings for Access Behavioral Care Performance Measures Findings Validation Results Key Recommendations 10.
+Table 6-Key Review Findings for Colorado Health Partnerships, LLC Performance Measures Findings Validation Results Key Recommendations 10.
 Percentage of Medicaid adults surveyed who agreed with the domain score measuring consumer perceptions of quality/appropriateness.
 DBH administered the MHSIP survey according to standard administration protocols.
-However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete more than one survey.
+However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete a survey more than once.
 In addition, the survey included a question that asked whether or not a consumer was eligible for Medicaid.
 The use of this question to determine actual eligibility should be reevaluated since the response could be incorrect.
-The reviewers determined that these issues would not significantly bias any MHSIP survey rates, as standard MHSIP survey protocol was followed.
-This finding was at the Department level; therefore, the reviewers determined that ABC was fully compliant for this measure.
-Fully Compliant DBH should consider creating a survey methodology that would allow a consumer to complete only one (MHSIP) survey.
-Additionally, the Department and DBH should reevaluate the use of the response to a survey question as a means to determine actual eligibility since responses to the question could be incorrect.
+The reviewers determined that these issues would not significantly bias any MHSIP survey rates as standard MHSIP survey protocol was followed.
+This finding was at the Department level; therefore, the reviewers determined that CHP was fully compliant for this measure.
+Fully Compliant DBH should consider creating a survey methodology that would allow one consumer to complete only one (MHSIP) survey.
+Additionally, the Department and DBH should reevaluate the use of the response to the survey question as a means to determine actual eligibility since responses to the question could be incorrect.

-Table 6-Key Review Findings for Access Behavioral Care Performance Measures Findings Validation Results Key Recommendations 11.
+Table 6-Key Review Findings for Colorado Health Partnerships, LLC Performance Measures Findings Validation Results Key Recommendations 11.
 Percentage of Medicaid adults surveyed who agreed with the domain score measuring consumer perceptions of outcome/positive change.
 DBH administered the MHSIP survey according to standard administration protocols.
-However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete more than one survey.
+However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete a survey more than once.
 In addition, the survey included a question that asked whether or not a consumer was eligible for Medicaid.
 The use of this question to determine actual eligibility should be reevaluated since the response could be incorrect.
-The reviewers determined that these issues would not significantly bias any MHSIP survey rates, as standard MHSIP survey protocol was followed.
-This finding was at the Department level; therefore, the reviewers determined that ABC was fully compliant for this measure.
+The reviewers determined that these issues would not significantly bias any MHSIP survey rates as standard MHSIP survey protocol was followed.
+This finding was at the Department level; therefore, the reviewers determined that CHP was fully compliant for this measure.
 Fully Compliant DBH should consider creating a survey methodology that would allow a consumer to complete only one (MHSIP) survey.
-Additionally, the Department and DBH should reevaluate the use of the response to a survey question as a means to determine actual eligibility since responses to the question could be incorrect.
+Additionally, the Department and DBH should reevaluate the use of the response to the survey question as a means to determine actual eligibility since responses to the question could be incorrect.